-The observed genre of dances was diversed.
+The observed genre of dances were diverse.
 Therefore, the dance numbers were led by different instructors, who possessed different expertise in dance forms.
-Candy Girls Jacqueline Caroline Sammy lead Bollywood dance numbers, while Zanariah Zainal lead Malay dances.
-Candy Girls were able to dance for a duration of 2-3 hours, without showing any signs of fatigue or boredom.
-Although each dance style requires different type of energy, they kept up the momentum by portraying different bodily gestures, moods, and expressions necessary for each dance.
+Jacqueline Caroline Sammy led Bollywood dance numbers, while Zanariah Zainal led Malay dances.
+Candy Girls were able to dance for a duration of two to three hours, without showing any signs of fatigue or boredom.
+Although each dance style requires a different type of energy, they kept up the momentum by portraying different bodily gestures, moods and expressions necessary for each dance.

 The dance session concluded either with simple cooling down exercises led by Yip or culminated with laughing yoga, conducted by Lim.
-In the latter, Lim used sung phrases such as "every single cell in my body is happy, every single cell in my body is well, all is well, every single cell in my body is grateful and well" (extract from fieldnotes, 2018).
+In the latter, Lim used sung phrases such as "every single cell in my body is happy, every single cell in my body is well, all is well, every single cell in my body is grateful and well".
 In another laughing yoga activity, survivors formed a small circle, they each held their partner's shoulder and said positive affirmations such as "we bless you with joy; we bless you with good health".
 Sometimes, activities included hugging while they said positive affirmations to each other such as "be happy" (see Figure 4).
-As an outsider who has participated in a few sessions, I felt rejuvenated from the aura of positivity that radiated from the members.
+As an outsider who has participated in a few sessions, the first author felt rejuvenated from the aura of positivity that radiated from the members.

-Figure 4: Activities within Laughing Yoga (Photo: Muhammad Zharif Azzudin)
+Figure 4: Activities within laughing yoga.
+Photo: Muhammad Zharif Azzudin

-On the whole, the Saturday sessions generally end joyfully at noon with group photo sessions, that are later shared on the Candy Girls' whatsapp group.
-There is also a small meal spread that comprises of bananas, crackers, and other dietary conscious food, shared in a potluck style.
-It generally turned into a social event where members could catch up and share day-to-day stories with each other.
-Most of the time, the discussions surrounded diet and health.
+On the whole, the Saturday sessions generally end joyfully at noon with group photo sessions that are later shared on the Candy Girls' WhatsApp group.
+There is also a small meal spread that comprises bananas, crackers and other dietary conscious food, shared in potluck style.
+It generally turns into a social event where members could catch up and share day-to-day stories with each other.
+Most of the time, the discussions surround diet and health.
 It is not an exaggeration to say that one could learn so much about diet plans and wellness tips from their conversations to the extent that one could be put to shame sometimes.
 This is because the amount of knowledge these women possess is truly phenomenal and inspirational.

-I am also interested in looking at the dancing bodies in "the common", the Candy Girls' dance practices in a public sphere.
-It is opined that dance as a form of action activates the social in many spaces, and is not just limited to clubs, classrooms, and stages.
+The first author is also interested in looking at the dancing bodies in "the common", the Candy Girls' dance practices in a public sphere.
+It is opined that dance as a form of action activates the social in many spaces, and is not just limited to clubs, classrooms and stages.
 Community dance generally develops in common public spaces and any space can be turned into a creative space.
-Centre Point is a wide, open space utilized by faculty members, students, and outside faculty people for purposes such as academic discussions, studies, curriculum activities, events, and to socialize.
+Centre Point is a wide, open space utilised by faculty members, students and outside faculty people for purposes such as academic discussions, studies, curriculum activities, events and to socialise.
 While the space may not be easily available for outsiders to conduct weekly events, it was made available for the Candy Girls every Saturday.
 It was observed that dancing in this space transcended the purpose of the space.
 Saturday mornings became lively and emotionally uplifting, not just for the Candy Girls, but also for onlookers including blue-collared manual workers such as cleaners in the building.
 The dance kindled joy amongst, not only the performers, but also these onlookers.
 Otherwise too common and nothing special, people are now attracted to the space on Saturdays.